Vandana-CN/cis6930fa24-project1/README.md

 The downloaded files is saved into the directory path give in the --output flag.

 3. TESTING
 This project can be classified into 3 parts - extracting and censoring entities, storing the data, writing the stats.
-Test files are designed to test each phase. test_entity.py file tests the data download phase, test_extraction.py file tests all functions that are written to extract each information from the raw text, and the test_dbmanager.py file implemented to test all the functions related to creation and handling the data in the sqlite database.
+Test files are designed to test each phase. test_<entityname>.py file tests the detection and redaction of such entities.

 # How to install